actions-marketplace-validations/loadmill_run-test-plan-action/README.md

 **Required** User token to run the test plan on behalf of.
 In order to run the test plan you will need to generate an [API Token](https://docs.loadmill.com/integrations/api-tokens).

+It's recommended to use [GitHub's secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) when using sensitive data like an API token

 ### `additionalDescription`

 Added at the end of the test plan run description (e.g. build number).